 What are Short Breaks?

-Short breaks enable disabled children and young people to have time away from their carers, explore new opportunities, have fun and broaden their social networks whilst promoting independence.
+Short breaks enable disabled children, young people and adults to have time away from their carers, explore new opportunities, have fun and broaden their social networks whilst promoting independence.
 They can provide families with an opportunity to have a break from their caring responsibilities, and can last from a few hours to a few days, evenings, overnight and weekends.

 Benefits of Short Breaks

-Providing short breaks has helped many families live a better quality of life, for example having a supported holiday together, with parents having some time to rest or spend with other children in the family and disabled children and young people taking part in many new activities which they have enjoyed.
+Providing short breaks has helped many families live a better quality of life, for example having a supported holiday together, with parents having some time to rest or spend with other children in the family and disabled children, young people and adults taking part in many new activities which they have enjoyed.

 In some cases, the support offered by the short break service has helped prevent family stress and breakdown.
 Many families have also felt it has enabled them to become stronger and better able to manage.